turingschool/career-development-curriculum-site/module_three/index.md

    * **[Week 1 Exit Ticket](https://forms.gle/eZF3XUagA4SS7p7m6)**
    * **[Week 3 Exit Ticket](https://forms.gle/1WHVG6iiHX6bkfS97)**
    * **[Week 4 Exit Ticket](https://forms.gle/uaftT1VbePHcisGn8)**

-2. ** A complete Resume:**
+2. ** Finalized Resume:**
-   *
+   * The resume goal in Mod 3 is to have a complete version of your technical resume that is ATS Friendly and meets the requirements of a technical          resume.

-   **Final resume due date is EOD Friday of Week 5** through the end of mod survey
+   *  **Final resume due date is EOD Friday of Week 5** through the end of mod survey

- 3. **Terminal Portfolio Optional for Mood 3:**
+ 3. **Terminal Portfolio Optional for Mod 3:**
+    * Setting up your Terminal Portfolio is optional for Mod 3.
     * Portfolios can be submitted during the inning, as long as its before **EOD Friday of Week 5**.
-Please review the submission requirements before              submitting them for review.
-Setting up your Terminal Portfolio is optional for Mod 3.

-4. **Create a cover letter based on a job description:**
+4. **Create a cover letter:**
+   * Tailor your cover letter from a job description
-   *
    * You will use this cover letter and job description during the week 5 homeroom group.
-Remeber to cut and paste the job description into a                 google doc to share and refer back to. **Due Wednesday of Week 5**
+   * **Due Wednesday of Week 5* before the homeroom group meeting*

-   **Final due date: EOD Friday of Week 5** in end of mod survey
+   * **Final due date: EOD Friday of Week 5** in end of mod survey

 5. **LinkedIn Updated:**
     * Highlight your technical skills